Antkmk/Antkmk/README.md

 <p>Once you've downloaded the app you can run it in the Unity editor, or on an Android or iOS device.</p>

-<p>You can also look at and use individual scripts and examine them first in the repository.
+<p>You can also view or use individual scripts in the repository if you don't want the entire template.
 The code is free to use and hopefully you find it helpful. </p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>